mustardjelly/University-Examples/README.md

 OS Work - Example code written in C and Python.
 Written during 2017 for Operating System courses.

 Algorithm Work - Python code written for assignments in Algorithms course.
 Code written in the second half of 2017.

-Tasky - Python Simple programme created to queue tasks for productivity.
-Code written in July 2018.

 Web Examples - HTML/CSS/JavaScript examples.
 There is a website and a rough interface design.
 Code written for vairous web papers between 2017 and 2018.